 To achieve Avenger-like teamwork, do the following 15-minute exercise.
 It'll help you get clear on everyone’s unique talents through a humble brag session.
 And make it clear to everyone on the team how each can contribute positively.

 This is especially useful if the team is virtual, has become sluggish on achieving their goals and in need of a reboot, or meeting for the first time.

-Designate a team lead to lead this exercise.
+First, designate a team lead to facilitate this exercise.

-He or she will start by giving each team member one minute of uninterrupted time to talk about themselves, listing out all their accomplishments and positive qualities they bring to a team environment.
+This person will start by giving each team member one minute of uninterrupted time to talk about themselves, listing out all their accomplishments and positive qualities they bring to a team environment.
 They will write what they say, and they could say something like: